RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 ### Secure the API (Authentication and Authorization concerns) - *v2.0.0*

 We have a common user authentication flow leveraging JWT implementation, may be used for the production stage of small apps.
+Apply some resilience layer on top of database
 User management and authentication tasks usually comes with lots of undesirables time-efforts, and complexities, so, doesn't worth waste so much time on a sample of implementation of it, it's always a good idea we consider an "Authentication as a Service" Providers like Auth0, Firebase, AWS Cognito and read their docs, this way we can focus on our business goals.
 > But a solid understanding of OAuth2 and OpenID specification will be so helpful in your life...